-- Before following any instructions, make sure the power switch is set to < ON > (2) and the Multi-function lock feature is off (2). - It is assumed that all the menu settings and Custom Functions are set to their defaults. - Illustrations in this guide show the camera with the RF-S18-45mm F4.5-6.3 IS STM lens attached as an example. - The sample photos displayed on the camera and used in this guide are for instructional purposes only. - In references to using EF or EF-S lenses, it is assumed that a mount adapter is used.
+- Before following any instructions, make sure the power switch is set to < ON > (♥) and the Multi-function lock feature is off (♥). - It is assumed that all the menu settings and Custom Functions are set to their defaults. - Illustrations in this guide show the camera with the RF-S18-150mm F3.5-6.3 IS STM lens attached as an example. - The sample photos displayed on the camera and used in this guide are for instructional purposes only. - In instructions, it is assumed that you will select setting items with the < > dial or ★ >.
+Some items can also be selected by tapping the screen or using the < > dial or A > < ▼ > < ► > keys. - In references to using EF or EF-S lenses, it is assumed that a mount adapter is used.